 Getting Honked at While Walking

+Let’s get straight to the point here.
 For lack of a better way to say this: Why do (some) men driving by find it necessary to honk at women who are walking or running down the street?
-This time it was walking mind you.
-Bundled up.
-I am not out there dressed provocative or anything.
-I am not looking for attention and would prefer not to have it.
-I am married anyways!
+The most recent time it happened to me I was walking.

 Conducting further research, I was not able to find a single journalistic piece online on the matter.
-Instead I found a number of forums containing females complaining about this epidemic, one site where men claim honking is a “manly thing” to do.
+Instead, however, I found a many forums containing women complaining about this epidemic and even one website where men claim honking is a “manly thing” to do.

 A Huffington Post piece where a woman describes being honked at by a male school bus driver while she was bundled up from head to toe; and finally on our own dear Runner’s World where women detail the annoying honking epidemic.

-Regardless of the reasoning behind the honk, my experience is the “attention” is unwanted.
+Regardless of the reasoning behind the honk, my experience is the “attention” is most often unwanted.
 I do not personally know of any woman who has expressed wanting to be honked at.
-Additionally, when it happens to me the first think I think or yell is “creeper” or “freak.”
-Real attractive guys.
-Yep.
+Additionally, when it happens to me the first think I think is that it’s creepy, rude and the least bit attractive.

 What do you think of the honk?
-Annoying?
-No big deal?
+Are male runners ever honked at?